neverbot/typoteka/readme.md

    ./build.sh path/to/content-dir
    ```
 4. Find the generated files in the `build` directory:
-   - `book.html`: The main HTML file
+   - `content.html`: The main HTML file.
+Just your content, in HTML.
-   - `preview.html`: A styled preview with the PagedJS interface
+   - `preview.html`: A styled preview with the PagedJS interface.
+This is the file you want.

 ## Configuration